Latest Update:

-You see a button that says "Apply for YC," but then you hear founders talking about a specific "deadline" for the Summer 2025 or Winter 2026 batch.
+You see a button that says "Apply for YC," but then you hear founders talking about a specific "deadline" for the Fall 2026 or Winter 2027 batch.
 It feels contradictory.
 Are you already late?
 Should you wait?

 Let's clear this up right now.
 The confusion itself is a feature, not a bug, of the YC process.
 YC has an official "on-time" deadline for each batch, but they accept and review applications on a rolling basis, even considering late submissions.